RohithBoppey/leetcode-sol/0658-find-k-closest-elements/expl.md

+- can use binary search to find the closest value (make sure you put the right conditions for low and high)
+-

 - kind of bucket sort solution
 - we know the difference lies between this and this value (based on min in the array)
 - then fill the array with diff[i]